Celine Dion goes public with her private health struggles: What we've learned so far

 THERE ARE PANIC BUTTONS IN HER HOME

-Dion says her 13-year-old twin sons, Nelson and Eddy, practice "crisis" drills at home, and there are "panic buttons" in the house in case of emergencies.
+Dion says her twin sons, Nelson and Eddy, practise "crisis" drills at home, and there are "panic buttons" in the house in case of emergencies.

 When she has an episode, she experiences intense physical pain and her body becomes so rigid that she may need help from her sons, she told People in a cover story published Wednesday.